realityforge/gelf4j/README.md

 - **additionalFields**: A JSON object that describes dynamic fields that should be merged into the message.
 The key indicates the name of the field in message while the value is a symbolic key that indicates the source or type information that should be merged into the message.
 The supported symbolic keys vary between the different supported logging frameworks.
 Default: {"threadName": "threadName", "exception": "exception", "loggerName": "loggerName", "timestampMs": "timestampMs"} (*optional*)

 The set of symbolic keys supported by different logging frameworks is listed below.
 In addition both Log4j and Logback support the notion of "Mapped Diagnostic Contexts" or MDCs.
 The integration with these frameworks is such that if a symbolic key is not one of the several listed below, the integration will use the value in the MDC under the specified key.
-- threadName: The thread name in which the log message was generated.
+- **threadName**: The thread name in which the log message was generated.
-- timestampMs: The time at which the log message was generated in milliseconds.
+- **timestampMs**: The time at which the log message was generated in milliseconds.
-- loggerName: The name of the logger that generated the message.
+- **loggerName**: The name of the logger that generated the message.
-- exception: The exception message if any that was logged with the message.
+- **exception**: The exception message if any that was logged with the message.
-- loggerNdc: The nested diagnostic context of the message.
+- **loggerNdc**: The nested diagnostic context of the message.
 (Log4j only).
-- threadId: The unique id of the thread in the system.
+- **threadId**: The unique id of the thread in the system.
 (JDK Logging only).
-- SourceClassName: The name of the class in which the log message was generated.
+- **SourceClassName**: The name of the class in which the log message was generated.
 (JDK Logging only).
-- SourceMethodName: The name of the method in which the log message was generated.
+- **SourceMethodName**: The name of the method in which the log message was generated.
 (JDK Logging only).

 Credits
 -------